juxt/astro-website/src/pages/blog/dynamic-vs-static-with-jake-howard.md

   - 'podcast'
 ---

-In this episode, JUXT’s CEO Jon Pither, CTO Malcolm Sparks, and Head of Delivery Joe Littlejohn, are joined by guest Software Engineer Jake Howard to engage in a thoughtful discussion on the enduring static vs dynamic typing debate.
+In this episode, JUXT’s CTO Malcolm Sparks, Head of Delivery Joe Littlejohn, and I are joined by guest Software Engineer Jake Howard to engage in a thoughtful discussion on the enduring static vs dynamic typing debate.
 While static typing has long been a staple in programming, the conversation leans toward the growing appeal of dynamic typing in modern software practices.

-The team explores how dynamic typing allows for quicker iteration, greater flexibility, and better adaptation to shifting project demands.
-They also take time to weigh the structure and reliability that static typing provides, making for a balanced look at both approaches.
+We explore how dynamic typing allows for quicker iteration, greater flexibility, and better adaptation to shifting project demands.
+We also take time to weigh the structure and reliability that static typing provides, making for a balanced look at both approaches.

 <iframe class='aspect-video w-full' src="https://www.youtube.com/embed/E6ilWUa0N9U?si=-YvTbY4S_HzyRgXR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>